 Future Water Supply: Water resources planning and implementation are among the most important elements of a well-managed water utility.
-New Braunfels Utilities' water treatment, storage, and distribution objective is to meet the customers' immediate and future demands.
-New Braunfels Utilities' water resources programs assure that there are sufficient water sources for treatment and delivery year in, and year out.
+NBU's water treatment, storage, and distribution objective is to meet the customers' immediate and future demands.
+NBU's water resources programs assure that there are sufficient water sources for treatment and delivery year in and year out.
 Over its history, NBU has developed a diverse inventory of reliable water sources.
-New Braunfels Utilities is currently holding contracts and permits for 50.375 acre-feet per year (AFY) of raw and treated drinking water.
+New Braunfels Utilities is currently holding contracts and permits for 50,375 acre-feet per year ("AFY") of raw and treated drinking water.
 An acre-foot is equivalent to the amount of water that would cover one acre of land to a one-foot depth.
-One acre-foot is 325.851 gallons and is generally considered to be enough water to supply four families with water for one year.
+One acre-foot is 325,851 gallons and is generally considered to be enough water to supply four families with water for one year.
 Potable water is provided to NBU's customers from a combination of surface water, groundwater, and purchased water.
 For many years, NBU supplied its customers solely with Edwards Aquifer groundwater, and NBU still has five active wells in the aquifer.
-In 1991, NBU constructed the SWTP, making it the first Edwards Aquifer user to reduce reliance on the aquifer by diversifying supply, thereby helping to preserve the Comal and San Marcos Springs.
+In 1991, NBU constructed the Surface Water Treatment Plant ("SWTP"), making it the first Edwards Aquifer user to reduce reliance on the aquifer by diversifying supply, thereby helping to preserve the Comal and San Marcos Springs.
 The combination of the surface water, groundwater, and purchased water now provides NBU with a diverse water supply, eliminating its total dependency on the Edwards Aquifer.
-New Braunfels Utilities' Water Resource Plan (WRP) identifies demand-management and conservation opportunities and evaluates water supply options to meet the future water supply needs of New Braunfels.
-Conservation is important because water not used is water that we do not have to purchase.
-New Braunfels Utilities recently began establishing a roadmap for implementing a One Water program.
+New Braunfels Utilities' Water Resource Plan ("WRP") identifies demand-management and conservation opportunities and evaluates water supply options to meet the future water supply needs of New Braunfels.
+Conservation is important because water not used is water that NBU does not have to purchase.
+NBU, in conjunction with the City and the Guadalupe Blanco River Authority, implemented a One Water program in fiscal year 2023.
 The One Water approach views all water - drinking water, wastewater, stormwater, greywater, and more, as resources that must be managed holistically and sustainably.
 New Braunfels Utilities reviews the WRP and makes minor updates annually, summarized in a technical memorandum.
-A full-scale update of the plan is conducted every five years; the next full update is planned for 2024.
+A full-scale update of the plan is conducted every five years; the next full update will be completed in 2024.